-- a) Make sure the siphon is filled and ensure that the gas is flowing at 3.5bar (51psi), the temperature is set to 60°C and stable and the pump is switched off. - b) Switch on the light source, wait 15 minutes and set the gain to 12 and monitor the signal.
+- a) Make sure the siphon is filled and ensure that the gas is flowing at 3.5bar (51psi) or 2.0bar (29psi) for the Flash detector model, the temperature is set to 50°C and stable and the pump is switched off. - b) Switch on the light source, wait 15 minutes and set the gain to 12 and monitor the signal.
 Do not autozero the detector.
-The signal may be negative. - c) Bypass the column and connect the detector to the mobile phase delivery system and pump the solvent that you expect to use for your analyses through it at a flow rate of 1 mL/min ($30 \mu \text{L/min}$ for micro-flow nebulizer). - d) Monitor the baseline for a few minutes. - If water is used as the solvent, the signal increase should be less than 10mV.
+The signal may be negative. - c) Bypass the column and connect the detector to the mobile phase delivery system and pump the solvent that you expect to use for your analyses through it at a flow rate of 1mL/min. - d) Monitor the baseline for a few minutes. - If water is used as the solvent, the signal increase should be less than 10mV.
 Higher values could be observed if non-HPLC grade water (with a higher non-volatile residue) is used. - If an organic solvent is used, the signal increase should be less than 200mV. - For mixed aqueous/organic solvents, the expected signal is approximately linear with respect to the concentration of organic phase in the solvent (e.g. a water/organic solvent (50:50) mixture should provide a signal increase of approximately less than 100mV).